semenov-vladyslav/curl/ptrit_curl/README.md

 # Benchmark results

-Time is measured using `clock` function, benchmark results have quite significant variance due to platform specifics (mobile PC, noisy environment).
+`Time` is measured using `clock` function, benchmark results have quite significant variance due to platform specifics (mobile PC, noisy environment).
-Time presented is "average" of several benchmark runs.
+Time presented is "average" of several benchmark runs. `Speed` is measured in transactions per second.
+Transaction size is 8019 trits, or 33 `rate`s, ie. it takes 33 transforms to hash a transaction.
+SIMD vectorization factor is to the left in the `Distance` column.
+Curl-81 was used to hash transactions in the benchmarks.

 Short config has the following format: